 Previously, Mr. Patel spent over 25 years working with large public, small private and entrepreneurial companies in numerous fields from the life sciences, to biotechnology, to government services and the automotive industry.
 Milan served as COO/CFO of GMSbiotech.
 He also was CFO of 2020

 Dr. Michael Hogan’s expertise is in the area of physical chemistry, biosample processing and genetic testing.
-He is leading multiple programs in technology development at PDx, with special emphasis on building its proprietary DNA microarray technology into the cannabis, food safety and agricultural markets.
+He is leading multiple programs in technology development at PDx, with special emphasis on building its proprietary DNA microarray technology into the food safety and agricultural markets.

 Dr. Hogan has 30 years of experience in translational science, with special emphasis on the application of physical biochemistry to commerce.